nikukatansa/crossroad-live/site/content/_index.md

     reflect and remember on Remembrance Sunday.
 blessing:
   heading: Benediction
-  text: To Him who is able to keep you from stumbling and to present you before
+  text: May the God of hope fill you with all joy and peace as you trust in Him,
-    His glorious presence without fault and with great joy— to the only God our Saviour be glory, majesty, power and authority, through Jesus Christ our Lord, before all ages, now and forevermore!
-Amen.
+    so that you may overflow with hope by the power of the Holy Spirit.
   showsection: true
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 20th June 2021
+subtitle: Sunday worship - 27th June 2021
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!